open-telemetry/community/docs/how-to-configure-new-repository.md

 Most repositories have a name pattern like this:
 `open-telemetry/opentelemetry-foo`.
 The reason to include `opentelemetry` in the name of the repository is to simplify repositories distinction in forks.
-So when One will fork the repository - fork's name will still indicate that this repository is from OpenTelemetry organization.
+So when one will fork the repository - fork's name will still indicate that this repository is from OpenTelemetry organization.

 ## Permissions